Skip to content

 In these marshes, you may also frequently encounter the Papyrus Gonolek, White-winged Swamp Warbler, White-collared Oliveback, Lesser Jacana, and White-backed Duck.

-Birding in Kigali City, Capital of Rwanda
+Birding in Kigali City, the Capital of Rwanda

-The famous birds sighted in Kigali city include Brown-backed Honeybird, Black ,White-collared Oliveback, African Swamphen, Crested Barbet, Grey-backed Fiscal, Rüppell’s Starling ,Grey-headed Bushshrike, Bat Hawk, Narina Trogon, Lesser Honeyguide,Cuckoo-Shrike, Olive-bellied, Red-chested Sunbird and Bronzy Sunbirds, African Goshawk, Palm Nut Vulture, and Black-headed Weaver.
+The famous birds sighted while birding around Kigali include the Brown-backed Honeybird, Black, White-collared Oliveback, African Swamphen, Crested Barbet, Grey-backed Fiscal, Rüppell’s Starling, Grey-headed Bushshrike, Bat Hawk, Narina Trogon, Lesser Honeyguide, Cuckoo-Shrike, Olive-bellied, Red-chested Sunbird and Bronzy Sunbirds, African Goshawk, Palm Nut Vulture, and Black-headed Weaver.

 Birding at Umusambi village